ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/key-concepts.md

 - `/blog/first-post/` - mapped from _blog/first-post.md_
 - `/blog/first-post/` - mapped from _blog/second-post.md_

 > Notice we can mix and match HTML and markdown authored content in our filesystem.
-As we'll cover later on in this guide, you can of course create dynamic server rendered pages (SSR), API routes, and more!
-All your static and dynamic content happily living side-by-side. 👀
+You can of course create dynamic server rendered pages (SSR), API routes, and more, with all your static and dynamic content happily living side-by-side. 👀

 ## Pages

 For the sake of this guide, pages can just be HTML, using just... normal HTML!
-You can include any `<script>`, `<style>`, `<link>`, etc tags you want.
+You can include any `<script>`, `<style>`, `<link>`, etc tags you need.

 ```html
 <!-- src/index.html -->